-The American Academy of Pediatrics has also published a comprehensive policy statement on Child Passenger safety (Committee on Injury, Violence, and Poison Prevention (2011) Child passenger safety.
-Pediatrics;127(4):788-93).
+The American Academy of Pediatrics has also published a comprehensive policy statement on Child Passenger safety (American Academy of Pediatrics, 2011).

-The following chapters will give an overview about children's' needs in road traffic.
+The following chapters will give an overview about childrens' needs in road traffic.
 The first chapter gives an insight into some accident data.
 The seat belt usage and social aspects of traffic safety are discussed as well as the question if a decrease in accident rates reflects an increase in safety.